lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

 On the other hand, `userName` is *total*: for *every possible input* of type `User`, it will produce a valid output of type `Name`.

-## Seeing the partiality in our data flow
+## Dealing with partiality in our data flow

 Using the fact that type annotations are just another view of logical propositions, we can state our data flow...